sktime/sktime/docs/source/get_involved/contributing.rst

 .. note::

-   If we have missed anything, please `raise an issue <https://github.com/alan-turing-institute/sktime/issues/new/choose>`_ or chat with us on `Discord`_.
+   If we have missed anything, please `raise an issue <https://github.com/alan-turing-institute/sktime/issues/new/choose>`_ or chat with us on Slack`_.